spatie/payment/README.md

             'merchantEmail' => '',

             /*
-             * Optional e-mail address to use as sender for the second change
+             * Optional e-mail address to use as sender for the second chance
              * or payment link e-mail
              */
             'secondChanceEmailSender' => '',